 Adding monitors decreases detection delay and increases visibility of hijacks.
 If all RouteViews and RIPE RIS monitors provided real-time streams (gray boxplots), detection delay could further decrease; the improvement is small in our experiments, since the detection with real-time services is already fast.
-Moreover, as already discussed in \S IV, adding more monitors increases the visibility of hijacks.
-For instance, in the $\{A,I,\}$ scenarios where the victim (AMS) is better connected than the hijacker (ISI), while the (exact prefix) hijack is not detected by real-time services, using all monitors would enable a timely (< 6s) detection.
+Moreover, as already discussed in $\S$ 4, adding more monitors increases the visibility of hijacks.
+For instance, in the $\{A,I,\}$ scenarios where the victim (AMS) has much higher connectivity than the hijacker (ISI), while the (exact prefix) hijack is not detected by real-time services, using all monitors would enable a timely (< 6s) detection.